ykawai6581/obslog_generator/README.md

 	Comments:
 	_________________________________________________

-### 3: to generate obslog for a specific target (eg. KELT-9)**

-	python obslog_generator.py --obj="KELT-9"

-	* variations of names (eg: TOI0XXXX and TOI-XXXX) are treated equally for most cases. planet identifiers (eg: -b, b, .01, .1 etc.) are not necessary because it is difficult to account for the inconsistencies and query may return empty results. case insensitive.

-**to generate obslog for a specific target on a specific date**
+### 4: to generate obslog for a specific target on a specific date**

-	python obslog_generator.py --obj="KELT-9" --obsdate=221121
+	python obslog_generator.py --obj="KELT-19" --obsdate=181129

-arguments:
+same thing as #3, but this is quicker if you know what date the observation was on.

+**arguments:

   -h, --help              : show this help message and exit